utcompling/textgrounder/README.txt

    Hadoop nodes (the job tracker and all task trackers).
 5. Submit the job to Hadoop.
 6. Copy your data out of HDFS.

+------ Building an assembly ------

+To run Poligrounder under Hadoop, it's necessary to build a self-contained "assembly" or "fat JAR" containing the Poligrounder code as well as all the dependent JAR's necessary to run Poligrounder.

+To do this, execute the following:

+$ poligrounder build assembly

+Note that this step may take several minutes on some machines.

 ------ Running under Bespin ------